Cynler/Casual-Guide-to-Cleaning/README.md

 *I wonder if this is the right cleaner, to ensure it doesn't damage the floor/furniture/object, let me search on Google.*

-*Oh, we ran out of tissue/napkins/paper towels/trash bags, lemme go buy them instead of leaving it as a surprise mechanic for the next person.*
+*Oh, we ran out of tissue/napkins/paper towels/trash bags, lemme go buy them.*

 At the end of the day, it becomes a habit, and it becomes less daunting.
 And your roommates won't be hounding you like your mom anymore!
 Please, we're only 24 and 25, we're not ready to be nagging parents.
 Anyway, I'm saying that only positive outcomes can occur from cleaning more often.

 For the time being, please do consider hiring a cleaner every month or so.
 Be less traumatized and stressed, in a socialist society these tasks will be shared in a routine schedule in equal share, right now we must consider the power of money.

-Also consider a new place if your roommates become unbearable, where you live by your own rules instead of having to follow a guide of cleanliness that is 3000 words long.
+Also consider a new place if your roommates become too unbearable and mean, where you live by your own rules instead of having to follow a useless guide of cleanliness that is 3000 words long and written by sleep deprived young adults in the course of a month.

-**Wow, these writers sure are sleep deprived and bad at writing, this guide sucks.
-Happy Cleaning!**
+**Happy Cleaning!**
 ![Do your dishes please](./img/terminator.jpg "terminator")